nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Find roles by Company: `company`
-Searches for roles with the provided companies.
+Searches for roles whose company contains any of the given keywords.

-Format: `company {keywords}...`
+Format: `company {keyword} [{more keywords}]...`

 Example: `company Google`

 ![Company](images/UICommandImages/CompanyCommand1.png)

 ### Find roles by Tag: `tag`
-Searches for roles with the provided tag.
+Searches for roles whose tags contain any of the given keywords.

-Format: `tag {keyword}`
+Format: `tag {keyword} [{more keywords}]...`

 Example: `tag frontend`

 ![Tag](images/UICommandImages/TagCommand0.png)

 ## Sorting roles
+The commands in this role sorts the **entire role list** based on an attribute, which differs per command.
+For example, using the command `name SWE` followed by `deadline asc` would sort the filtered list of roles in ascending order by deadline.
+Afterwards, using the `list` command would display the original role list in its newly sorted order.

 ### Sorting by Deadline: `deadline`
-Sort roles based on deadline, in ascending/descending orderParser.
+Sort roles based on deadline in ascending or descending order.

 Format: `deadline asc/desc`